DsMans0021/Coinfluence-The-Social-Coin-Jar/README.md

 # Coinfluence — The Social Coin Jar

 Coinfluence is a tiny web app that turns virtual coins into playful interactions.
-Drop coins into a jar, watch them stack with satisfying animation, and flip coins to gamble and win — perfect for quick demos and hackathon submissions.
+Drop coins into a jar, watch them stack with satisfying animation, and flip coins to gamble and win.

 ## Tech
 - Vanilla HTML / CSS / JavaScript